Why can’t I shift sadness?

 Sadness might show up when:

-Of course this hurts.
-Sadness is not a malfunction — it’s a signal.
-It draws our attention inward so we can process, grieve, recalibrate, and eventually reorient.
+It absolutely make sense that this hurts.
+Sadness can be best thought of as a signal.
+It draws our attention inward so we can process, grieve, recalibrate, and eventually find ways of moving back in line with what matters to us.

 When We’re Told Emotions Are the Problem

-We’re often raised in a culture that prioritises happiness and productivity.
+We’re often raised in a culture that prioritises happiness and productivity as a static concept.
+Of something to achieve.
 If we’re not feeling good, we assume something needs fixing.

 Perhaps you heard messages like:

-Over time, these messages can teach us that emotions are too much.
-That sadness is bad.
-That fear is weakness.
-That anger is unacceptable.
+Over time, these messages can teach us that emotions need to be fixed and are unacceptable if uncomfortable.
 So we learn to suppress, distract, avoid, or criticise ourselves out of feeling.
 We build expectations about how we should act, and live by rules designed to help us be happy.

 Sometimes that works in the short term.
 But when an emotion genuinely needs to be heard, fighting it can create something heavier.